dswright/MyNeighborsFarm/README.md

 MyNeighborsFarm

-A platform for small farm sales and distribution.
+A platform to buy and sell food online locally.

 ## Installation:

 yarn install

 ## Run Project: